rishigohil/powershell-configurations/README.md

 # restart shell to reload PATH
 ```

+Get the OH MY POSH config from this repo and place it in a secured folder.
-Get the profile from this repo and place it in a secured folder and edit your PowerShell PROFILE and add following line in it.
+Get the powershell profile from this repo and merge it with your profile and add following line in it.

 ```
 oh-my-posh --init --shell pwsh --config C:/personal/utils/pwsh/ohmyposhv3-2.json | Invoke-Expression